Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 Diseases | Bacterial bight philodendron selloum, cold injury, magnesium deficiency, tip curl |

-Let’s look at the care guide in closer look!
+Let’s look at the care guide closer look!

 1. Bright Indirect Light

-Although Philodendron Rio and Philodendron Brasil are labeled low-light tolerant plants, they do not thrive well if they are kept in low light for a long time.
+Although Philodendron Rio and Philodendron Brasil are labeled low-light tolerant plants, they do not thrive well if kept in low light for a long time.

-As both species are variegated, they have fewer chlorophyll pigments in their leaves.
+As both species are variegated, their leaves have fewer chlorophyll pigments.
 Hence, you need to provide them with sufficient bright indirect light to maintain their variegation.

 Low light compels high chlorophyll production, which can cause loss of variegation.